 Rainey Street in Austin at night is full of people bar hopping in the darkness and neon lights, it’s both mysterious and colorful.

-I finally had that opportunity to go to Austin, Texas, and explore the city for a couple of days.
+I finally had the opportunity to go to Austin, Texas, and explore the city for a couple of days.
 I saw why people like it there so much.
-The landscape around the city was beautiful, hilly, and full of trees.
+The landscape around the town was beautiful, hilly, and full of trees.
 Austin also has a lot of really unique bars and restaurants that were so fun to visit.

 Photos Of Rainey Street At Night

 I brought my Leica camera along to document some of the sights I saw and do some nighttime street photography.
 All of the people and neon lights everywhere immediately intrigued me.
 The street is barely illuminated.
-Most of the available light eminated from the bars.
+Most of the available light emanated from the bars.
 This dramatic lighting made for some awesome photos.
-These photos capture the mystery of the darkness of the night contrasting against the neon colorful light.
+These photos capture the mystery of the darkness of the night contrasting against the colorful neon lights.
 In that contrast of light and darkness, we can see the faces and silhouettes of people moving through the night looking for an evening of escape.